Jesse Wente: Career

-Wente broadcast for CBC Radio One's Metro Morning on films and pop culture for 20 years, and was appointed as chairperson of the Canada Council for the Arts in 2020.
+Wente broadcast for CBC Radio One's Metro Morning on films and pop culture for 20 years, and was appointed as chair of the board of the Canada Council for the Arts in 2020.

 An outspoken advocate for Indigenous rights and First Nations, Métis, and Inuit art, Wente is active in a number of areas in the sphere of Canadian media.

 He has been a culture critic with Metro Morning for more than 20 years and on CBC Radio One's national Unreserved program.
 Wente is actively involved in Canadian film in a number of roles and is an advocate for increasing the presence of underrepresented voices.
 He previously served as director of film programmes at the TIFF Bell Lightbox, where he oversaw theatrical, Cinematheque and Film Circuit programming.

 Wente was named as the first director of Canada's new Indigenous Screen Office in January 2018.
 This program of the Canadian federal government is intended to support the development, production and marketing of Indigenous screen content and storytelling in Canada.

 He was appointed to the board of the Canada Council for the Arts in 2017 and became its chairperson in July 2020.
 Previously, he served as director of the Toronto Arts Council.

-Wente's memoir, Unreconciled: Family, Truth, and Indigenous Resistance was published in September 2021.
+Wente's memoir, Unreconciled: Family, Truth, and Indigenous Resistance, was published in September 2021.